ibexa/documentation-user/docs/faq.md

 It allows front-end editing, that is modifying pages directly from their preview.
 Using a special Timeline toolbar you can also preview and modify the content of a page at a future date.

 The Page mode offers a special functionality of creating a Landing Page - a special kind of Content with advanced customization options.

-**What is Performance mode?**

-Performance mode gives access to optimization capabilities such as Analytics and cloud services management tools.

 ### Administration